bkobby25/ADA-fall-project/README.md

 #ADA project
-#This will have my ADA work and I want it to show
+#This is the beginning of my ADA final project
 rm(data)
-#Changes that need to be updated to ensure it is working